leonardinius/today-i-learned/git/git-add-p-interactive-staging.md

 I became so fond of recently (another one I use quite frequently over the years is `git rebase -i`).

 In few words it displays the diff hunks and provides options either to stage all hunks, edit each one etc..

-It's not very easy describe the feature _literally_ in few words, so will leave the link to git scm book here https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging

 ## Example